bookshelfdave/contact/README.md

 See the [Contact Sample Data](https://github.com/metadave/contact_sample_data) repository for sample data that can be easily imported.

-## Customizable Output
+## Customizable Actions and Output

-There are customizable actions via Javascript for most Contact commands.
-They come in pairs of pre/postcommand.
+Contact actions and output are customizable via the embedded [Mozilla Rhino Javascript interpreter](https://developer.mozilla.org/en-US/docs/Rhino).
+Java objects are exposed as Javascript objects, and you have the ability to modify command parameters and output on the fly.
+Most actions come in pairs of pre/postcommand.

 Here's an example of the default action for rendering the results of a fetch: